-This section explains software controls related to parallel input/output (I/O) and pin control.
-The MC9S08DN60 Series has seven parallel I/O ports which include a total of up to 53 I/O pins and one input-only pin.
-See Chapter 2, "Pins and Connections," for more information about pin assignments and external hardware considerations of these pins.
+This chapter explains software controls related to parallel input/output (I/O).
+The MC9S08AC16 has seven I/O ports which include a total of 38 general-purpose I/O pins.
+See Chapter 2, "Pins and Connections" for more information about the logic and hardware aspects of these pins.

-Many of these pins are shared with on-chip peripherals such as timer systems, communication systems, or pin interrupts as shown in Table 2-1.
-The peripheral modules have priority over the general-purpose I/O functions so that when a peripheral is enabled, the I/O functions associated with the shared pins are disabled.
+Many of these pins are shared with on-chip peripherals such as timer systems, communication systems, or keyboard interrupts.
+When these other modules are not controlling the port pins, they revert to general-purpose I/O control.